MarioSimoes60044/forge_hackathon_2025/README.md

 This project was developed for a hackathon focused on integrating AI and automation to improve workflows in an insurance company.

 Our goal was to create a voice-to-voice assistant that helps employees work faster and with less stress.
-The assistant communicates in audio, recognizes and translates multiple languages, and automates common insurance tasks such as contacting clients, reviewing active claims, and registering new ones.
+The assistant communicates in audio, recognizes and translates multiple languages, and automates common insurance tasks such as contacting clients, reviewing claims, and registering new ones.

 ---